Some U.S. companies starting to feel pain from Ukraine crisis

 Companies began feeling the pain in the first quarter, “but it seems to be worse and more uncertain and spreading in the second quarter, which will obviously impact future earnings reports,” said Clement Miller, investment strategist at Wilmington Trust Investment Advisors.

-McDonald’s Corp (MCD.N) , which imports about half of its food used in its Russian restaurants, said the weaker ruble hurt restaurant margins in Russia by 2 percentage points, dragging down the company’s overall margins in Europe.
+McDonald’s Corp, which imports about half of its food used in its Russian restaurants, said the weaker rouble hurt restaurant margins in Russia by 2 percentage points, dragging down the company’s overall margins in Europe.

 McDonald‘s, which operates more than 400 restaurants in Russia, was the first international fast-food chain to tap the Russian market when it opened in Moscow’s Pushkin Square before the collapse of the Soviet Union.
 McDonald’s sees Russia as one of its top seven major markets outside the United States and Canada, according to its 2013 annual report.